Kniff4/mt-exercise-03/README.md

 This repo shows how to train neural language models using [Pytorch example code](https://github.com/pytorch/examples/tree/master/word_language_model).
 Thanks to Emma van den Bold, the original author of these scripts.

+# CHANGES MADE TO THE SCRIPTS FOR PART 1
+We used the Ubuntu terminal to run all the scripts except the install_packages.sh, because the folder "tools" would for some reason be created empty.
+We used powershell to run install_packages.sh.
+- install_packages.sh:
+  - We changed pip to pip3

+- download_data.sh:
+  - On line 27 we changed the link to our novel.
+  - On lines 23/25/28/32/36/37/41/42/43 we changed the directory name from grimm to frankenstein.
+  - Also on line 32 and 36 we changed python to python3

+- train.sh:
+  - On line 18 we changed python to python3 and we changed the directory name from grimm to frankenstein.

+- generate.sh:
+  - On line 17 we changed python to python3
+  - On line 18 we changed the directory name fromm grimm to frankenstein.

 # Requirements

 - This only works on a Unix-like system, with bash.